|

 predictive medicine

-with >95% correct disease
+with >95% correct prediction of disease progression

-course prediction in individual patients as well as to
+in individual patients as well as to

 standardized diagnostic classifications.